 In other words, we need creative city-planners who embrace designs that prioritise sustainability while also making for city life that is fun and enjoyable by all and is community-building too.

-Here then are three of our top picks for the most amazing green projects that can be enjoyed by citizens in cities around the world … there are many more, but these are from some of the cities we are or will be writing about …
+Here then are three of our top picks for the most amazing green projects enjoyed by citizens in in three of the cities around the world … two of which we are, have been or will be writing about …

 - Copenhagen: A clean power plant that serve also as a ski slope, a jogging destination, and a meeting place